gromacs/gromacs/docs/dev-manual/code-formatting.rst

 With this configuration, all source files modified in the commit are run through uncrustify and checked for correct copyright headers.
-If any file would be changed by ``uncrustify.sh``, the names of those files are reported and the commit is prevented.
-The issues can be fixed by running ``uncrustify.sh`` manually.
+If any file would be changed by ``uncrustify.sh`` or ``copyright.sh``, the names of those files are reported and the commit is prevented.
+The issues can be fixed by running the scripts manually.

 To disable the hook without removing the ``pre-commit`` file, you can set ::